idurovich/FortiGate-Policy-Parser/README.md

 4) Formats some fields so they display nicely in Excel
 5) Saves the results to a CSV file

+It is specifically designed for FortiGate CLI configuration text, especially the config firewall policy section.

 ## Overview

 The script is designed to: